Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Extensions to SU( )

 The ability to write this coherence scale as minus the time rate of change of purity again follows from the depolarization channel whose $d$ Lindblad operators are all of the generators $J_i$, which is also the channel describing a continuous measurement of all of the $\{J_i\}$~\cite{Barchiellietal1982,CavesMilburn1987}.
 This again has the unique steady state of the maximally mixed state, is a unital evolution, and so on.
 We present in Appendix~\ref{app:suN invariant depol} a proof that this unique SU($n$)-invariant depolarization channel indeed takes the form \eq{ \frac{\partial \rho}{\partial t}\propto \sum_{i=1}^d [J_i,[J_i,\rho]], } which itself could be the subject of future investigation.
 For pure states the {coherence} scale again becomes a sum of variances of all of the generators .
 The SU($n$) coherent states of the $(N,0,0,\cdots)$ irreducible representation can be defined as the most classical, which happen to be the ones that maximize $\sum_i\langle J_i\rangle^2$ and are all related to each other by an SU($n$) unitary, each achieving $\SCS_n^2=1$.
 Convex combinations of such classical states can only have smaller coherence scales as can be seen by choosing an appropriate basis along the lines of Eqs.~\eqref{eq:off diag coherent state inequality}~and~\eqref{eq:convex coherent inequality}, making any state with an SU($n$) coherence scale greater than that of a coherent state manifestly nonclassical.
 The scale can thus be used to again bound the distance to the set of classical states from both above and below.

 All of the connections above should hold, too.
-The connection to metrology via pure states is upheld; the SU($n$) coherence scale is proportional to the QFI for estimating the angle $\theta$ of an SU($n$) unitary when averaged over all axes $\mathbf{n}$ and for the trace of the QFI when estimating all $d$ parameters of the unitary with a parametrization-independent weighting~\cite{Goldbergetal2021intrinsic}.
+The connection to metrology via pure states is upheld: the SU($n$) coherence scale is proportional to the QFI for estimating the angle $\theta$ of an SU($n$) unitary when averaged over all axes $\mathbf{n}$ and for the trace of the QFI when estimating all $d$ parameters of the unitary with a parametrization-independent weighting~\cite{Goldbergetal2021intrinsic}.
 Monotonicity under noise for the purity is immediate from the same 2-quasi-relative entropy computation.
-The only remaining unproven aspects are those requiring $s$-ordered quasiprobability distributions for SU($n$), as they are beyond our scope.
-Do the coefficients of the irreducible tensor operators that arise in the $s$-ordered quasiprobability distributions for SU($n$)~\cite{KlimovdeGuise2010,TilmaNemoto2012} obey useful asymptotic properties in $N$, as do the Clebsch-Gordan coefficients in Eq.~\eqref{eq:s ordered SU2} for SU(2)?
+The only remaining unproven aspects are those requiring $s$-ordered quasiprobability distributions for SU($n$), as they are beyond our scope. \sugg{Can one bound negativity in SU($n$) systems with the SU($n$) coherence scale?} Do the coefficients of the irreducible tensor operators that arise in the $s$-ordered quasiprobability distributions for SU($n$)~\cite{KlimovdeGuise2010,TilmaNemoto2012} obey useful asymptotic properties in $N$, as do the Clebsch-Gordan coefficients in Eq.~\eqref{eq:s ordered SU2} for SU(2)?
 Should they enjoy the same properties as SU(2), with the multipole moments decaying exponentially and the quasiprobability distributions evolving over time to ones with smaller $s$, then all of the properties proven for the QCS and $\SCS^2$ will be seen to be faithfully instantiated throughout SU($n$).